 - detecting and analyzing incidents

 - using the Domain Name System for handling information security incidents (newly expanded and updated module)

 - finding contact information

 - coordinating response and disseminating information

-- handling email and malicious code attacks
+- handling phishing, email, ransomware, and other malicious code attacks

 - working with law enforcement